dcunited001/dcunited001.github.io/_posts/2018-02-12-the-sword-in-the-stone-a-sociophysical-leadership-selection-protocol.md

 # [What Was The Sword in the Stone?](#the-sword-in-the-stone)

-The (illuminati) have crafted myth and legend, narratives of heroes which are meant to play out generation after generation, that function to establish filters that cause the virtuous, righteous and intelligent to sift higher into society, so that their society is as strong as possible.
+Civilization after civilization has crafted myth and legend, narratives of heroes which are meant to play out generation after generation, that function to establish filters that cause the virtuous, righteous and intelligent to sift higher into society, so that their society is as strong as possible.
 The sword in the stone is such a myth, probably crafted by Merlin -- or the unknown historical Merlin.
 While perhaps not a myth of this mysteriously vague Illuminati, it is fascinating all the same.

 Merlin was the classic wizard: someone who wove together the fates of men from the shadows of the ostensibly greater men; someone who defied